 What is Serotonin?

-Serotonin is a chemical produced in your brain and intestines.
+Serotonin is a chemical produced in your brain and gut.
 It is a neurotransmitter.
-Neurotransmitters help to regulate how your brain works.
-Surprisingly, 80-90% of your body’s level of this neurotransmitter is found in your gut.
-It is known as the “happy” neurotransmitter, because it elevates your mood, and improves your sense of well-being.
+Neurotransmitters are molecules that help to regulate how your brain works.
+Surprisingly, 80-90% of your body’s level of this chemical is found in your gut.
+It is known as the “happy” neurotransmitter, because it elevates your mood, and improves your happiness and sense of well-being.
 It also helps you feel calmer.
 Serotonin prevents depression and anxiety.
 Serotonin is made from an amino acid called tryptophan.
-Eggs, cheese, tofu, pineapple, salmon, nuts and seeds and turkey are foods with high amounts of tryptophan.
+Food sources of tryptophan include eggs, cheese, tofu, pineapple, salmon, nuts, seeds and turkey.
+Low levels of another neurotransmitter called norepinephrine are also associated with depression.
+Dopamine is a reward neurotransmitter that leads to feelings of happiness.

 What are Signs of Low Serotonin?